International volunteering: High costs

-Undermining local organizations
+Undermining local organisations

 One consideration is that volunteers may dominate the local workplace, replace local employment, and undermine management and work culture especially in small organisations and schools.
 This is due to volunteers often being considered more highly educated than local staff, even if they do not often have much direct experience.

 Coming from a different culture can also lead to volunteers imposing their values on organisations.
 For example, different cultures have different ideas on whether it is more important to finish a project by a deadline, or to be active in the social life of the community, and a person who values punctuality may be annoyed that work stops for a funeral, while the person who values the community may be annoyed at the heartless-seeming person who wants to skip the funeral.
 Similarly, different cultures have different values about some business matters, with differing ideas about where the line is drawn between impermissible levels of nepotism and building valuable relationships and endorsements.
 Volunteers are often trained to respect the local working culture and ethics.

 Since they report directly to local organisations, they can (and sometimes do) have their contracts terminated if they break any local regulations, which helps to reduce concerns of domination.

 Low skills and experience

 Young and inexperienced international volunteers sometimes do not have the correct skillset to achieve the project goal.
 While this may be fine for volunteer workcamps and volunteer trips designed around enhancing international and intercultural understanding, it is a significant problem for international development volunteering (IDV).
-On the other hand, many of the most prominent international volunteer cooperation organizations (IVCOs) – especially those funded by governments – have minimal educational and skill requirements.
+On the other hand, many of the most prominent international volunteer cooperation organisations (IVCOs)—especially those funded by governments—have minimal educational and skill requirements.